Guilt & Regret ~ Messages from the Past

 Guilt

 Since the 1960’s gave us the term “guilt trip,” guilt’s never been the same.
-According to the Urban dictionary it means “when someone tries to make you feel guilty for thinking, feeling and doing things a certain way.”
+According to the Urban dictionary it means when someone tries to make you feel guilty for thinking, feeling and doing things a certain way.”
 The “social liberators” of the ‘Sixties’ weren’t having any of that post-Depression, post-WWII thinking about personal and social constraints.
 The straightjacket of guilt was off and guilt in its post-Victorian form hasn’t been seen since.

-A hundred years ago Freud created an internal iconography about guilt that had previously only been transmitted through religious doctrine.
-Freud believed that guilt is an affective state experienced as internal conflict about something one believes is “wrong.”
-This feeling persists because, as Freud explained, we are in violation of our conscience (our inner moral code) engaged in the epic battle between our ego and our superego.
+This feeling persists because, as Freud explained, we are in violation of our conscience (our inner moral code) engaged in the battle between what he called the ego and superego.
 While Freud rejected the role of God in this struggle, the harsh super-egoic stand-in was parental authority, broadly representing the rules and norms of society.
 Freud strongly believed that one of guilt’s purposes was self-punishment.

-Although Freud, a brilliant explorer of the uncharted psyche of the late 1800’s, did not significantly advance his theories on the origins of guilt, neuroscience has shown connections between guilt and certain regions of the brain associated with anxiety and depression.
-Carl Jung, who Freud once called his “adopted eldest son, crown prince and successor,” (before the rupture in their bond) had a dramatically different concept of the role guilt served in the individuation of the personal psyche.
 In a 1945 essay on guilt, Jung wrote,” Guilt has been a subject of special interest to me for many years.
 I learned that guilt is far more complicated than the conventional explanations for its psychic existence.
 The conventional view of guilt’s role is that it helps us remain “good.”
 Guilt keeps us within boundaries deemed acceptable.
 It helps us resist doing things that would disturb or harm our individual and collective interests.”

 Jung’s subversive (at the time) contribution to our understanding of guilt’s purpose was clear; he did not believe we could grow without experiencing guilt.
 Jung believed that we needed to be “bad” at times which he called “good guilt.”
 The “good” in doing “bad” comes from the freedom people experience when they break from oppressive rules that are not intrinsically natural to them.
-Jung gave the examples of divorces, separations from partners and friends and giving up family (read societal) approved careers or even marriages.
-Breaking with these conventions would have been far more guilt-producing in Jung’s times, but they still are emotionally costly for many people today.

 Guilt is a complex social emotion.
 There’s been a great deal written (post-Freud) about the motivational value of guilt.
 After all, guilt gets us to do things that could be construed as socially (morally) good.
 “Motivated” by guilt, we act in ways that keep us from taking some actions that we believe are wrong (lying) and compel us to take actions we believe are right (visiting grandma).
-While we can generally agree this serves the greater good the quality of the satisfaction that results from these actions may not be that self-nourishing or advance our emotional growth much.
-Obligation has its limits.

 Guilt Taps me on the Shoulder